2016lisali/jacks_garden/README.md

 ## Roadmap

 - [x] Add 'My Account' page
-- [x] Add back to top links
+- [x] Add back to top buttons
+- [x] Add 'Help' page
 - [ ] Add Filter and Sort function for product page
+- [ ] Add functionality for anonymous user to add product to shopping cart
-- [ ] Add update user details funtionality
+- [ ] Add update user details
 - [ ] Update Stripe
 - [ ] Display more images for each product
-- [ ] Add 'You may also limk' section in product page
+- [ ] Add 'You may also like' section in product page

 <p align="right">(<a href="#top">back to top</a>)</p>